 How to replace a faulty ignition switch Yourself?

-However, the prestige at times may be short-lived as you are faced with mechanical issues trying to start up the vehicle.
+However, the prestige may be short-lived as you are faced with mechanical issues trying to start up the vehicle.

-Ignition of a car is the first important thing before anything else since this puts the car into motion as well as powering other essential functions.
+Ignition of a car is the first important thing before anything else since this puts the car into motion and powering other essential functions.

 At times the ignition switch may spoil hence causing you stress.